-SPE 310 Instructional Methods - (3) SPED/LD
+SPE 310 Instructional Methods -SPED

 This course will cover critical issues and specific methods and materials relating to the instruction of students with a varying range of needs.
 Major emphasis will focus on students with mild disabilities such as LD as well as students with other mild to moderate disabilities.
 Major emphasis will also be placed on the framework for appropriate instruction for students in light of their learning stages, the nature of the learner, and the content.
+Adaptations and modifications of the general curriculum are included in the course requirements.
 Prerequisites: SPE 229 and acceptance into the Teacher Education Program.

-SPE 315 Children's Literature (3
+SPE 315 Children's Literature

-Selecting and evaluating materials for children from pre-school to eighth grade to guide their reading in keeping with their needs, interests, and abilities with a view to enjoyment and curriculum enrichment in the elementary school.
-Course content covers elements of fiction, non-fiction, poetry, etc., expands knowledge of a multitude of current and classic children's books as well as ways to implement the usage of books within various curriculums.
+(3) Selecting and evaluating materials for children from pre-school to eighth grade to guide their reading in keeping with their needs, interests, and abilities with a view to enjoyment and curriculum enrichment in the elementary school.
+Course content covers elements of fiction. non-fiction, poetry, etc., expands knowledge of a multitude of current and classic children's books as well as ways to implement the usage of books within various curriculums.
 This course does not apply to general education requirements.
-Prerequisite: acceptance into the Teacher Education Program.
 Recommended corequisite: ELE/SPE 316 and 317.
 (Same as ELE 315)